 Only then would I start to think about the next steps like leveling up your video production, creating more in-depth ads, and so on.

-I’d also highly recommend developing some sort of content calendar — I know what you’re thinking, “holy s**t! this is a lot already, and now I have to do more stuff!”
+I also highly recommend developing some sort of content calendar.
+I know what you’re thinking, “holy s**t! this is a lot already, and now I have to do more stuff!”

 No sweat, seriously.

-Here’s a template that you can duplicate that I typically give to new clients in order to give them everything they need to get started in making their first videos.
+Here’s a template that you can duplicate that I typically give to new clients to give them everything they need to learn video and just get started in creating their first videos.

 It includes an entire breakdown and video that goes over how to use the database.

-That’s the process I recommend for almost anyone getting started in creating talking head videos for thought leadership — if you’re a documentarian, or a filmmaker, obviously the process will be different, but this is something that almost anyone can easily repeat and apply to their own process.
+Anyway, that’s the process I recommend for almost anyone getting started in creating talking head videos for thought leadership.
+If you’re a documentarian or a filmmaker, obviously the process will be different.
+Still, this is something that almost anyone can easily repeat and apply to their own process.

 So, yeah — that’s about everything I know on getting started in video.